Sidekick-Poe/Sidekick/.run/.clinerules/development_guidelines.md

 ## UI Styling
 - Styles are managed through CSS, often using Tailwind-like classes.
 - Ensure that UI elements are visible and legible against both PoE and PoE 2 backgrounds.

-## Adding a New Module
-1. Create a new project in `src/Sidekick.Modules.YourModuleName`.
-2. Add a `StartupExtensions` class with an `AddSidekickYourModule` extension method.
-3. Call `services.AddSidekickModule(typeof(StartupExtensions).Assembly)` within that method.
-4. Register the module in `Program.cs` in `Sidekick.Wpf` (and other host projects if applicable).

-## Keybinds
-- Register new keybind handlers using `services.AddSidekickInputHandler<THandler>()`.
-- Handlers should implement `IInputHandler`.